Interactive configurator with FO(.) and IDP-Z3

+Besides logic formulas, an \fodotp knowledge base may include (possibly inductive) definitions of sets and relations.
+Definitions are an important, common and precise form of human knowledge.
+Definitions define one or more defined concepts in terms of other {\em parameter} concepts, meaning that they specify a unique value for the defined symbol(s), given a value for of its parameter concepts.

-It is well known that FOL cannot represent inductive definitions such as the transitive closure of a graph.
-By contrast, \fodot can represent such definitions using an extension of FOL for inductive definitions, called FO(ID) ~\cite{DeneckerCL2000}.
-(Inductive) definitions in FO(ID) define a defined predicate $P$ in terms of the parameters of its definition by specifying an iterative process to construct the interpretation of $P$ from the interpretation of its parameters.
-However, consistent with the model-based approach, such definitions allow reasoning with any partial knowledge, in any direction.
-For example, it allows finding all the graphs that have a given transitive closure.
+It is well known that FO cannot represent inductive definitions, such as the transitive closure of a graph.
+By contrast, \fodotp can represent such definitions using an extension of FO for inductive definitions called FO(ID) ~\cite{DeneckerCL2000}.
+Models of the definition are the structures in which the interpretations of the defined symbols are identical to the results of an iterative construction process that uses the interpretation of the parameters of the definition in the structure. \ignore{ However, consistent with the model-based approach, such definitions allow reasoning with any partial knowledge, in any direction.
+For example, it allows finding all the graphs that have a given transitive closure. }

-Definitions are often formulated in natural languages as a set of ``rules'' specifying necessary and sufficient conditions for the definiendum to hold. \fodot definitions are also of this form, as illustrated in Listing~\ref{lst:2}.
-The definiens, i.e., the body of a rule, can be any FOL formula.
-The formalism of definitions in \fodot is elaboration tolerant in the sense that one can easily add a rule to a definition.
+Definitions are often formulated in natural languages as a set of ``rules'' specifying necessary and sufficient conditions for the definiendum to hold. \fodotp definitions are also of this form, as illustrated in Listing~\ref{lst:1}.
+The definiens, i.e., the body of a rule, can be any FO formula.
+The formalism of definitions in \fodotp is elaboration tolerant in the sense that one can easily add a rule to a definition.

-Because rules are part of definitions in \fodot, the head of a rule must be a single atom (in contrast to ASP which allows a disjunction in the head of so-called choice rules).
+By default, the formal semantics of definitions is the well-founded semantics, but other semantics can be used (namely the completion, co-inductive and Kripke-Kleene semantics).
+Because rules are part of definitions in \fodotp, the head of a rule must be a single atom (in contrast to ASP which allows a disjunction in the head of so-called choice rules).
 Unlike in default logic~\cite{DBLP:journals/ai/Reiter80}, exceptions to a rule must be explicitly stated in the rule (possibly in the form of a predicate defined separately).
 Unlike in defeasible logic~\cite{DBLP:conf/inap/Nute01}, rules do not have any priority ordering.

-\paragraph{Data theory} FOL is not well suited to express simple data about a concrete state of affairs.
+\paragraph{Data theory} FO is not well suited to express simple data about a concrete state of affairs.
 Unique Names (UNA), Domain Closure (DCA), and Completion (CA) Axioms are needed, but stating them explicitly is cumbersome.
 For example, the UNA consists of a number of axioms quadratic in the number of constant symbols.